University Distinguished Professor

 For more information about Friends on the Block early literacy curriculum:

 Selected Articles and Book Chapters

-Al Otaiba, S., Allor, J. H., & Stewart, J. (in press).
+Al Otaiba, S., Allor, J. H., & Stewart, J. (2022).
 Structured literacy interventions for phonemic awareness and basic word recognition skills.
 In L. Spear-Swerling (Ed.)
 Structured Literacy Interventions for Children with Reading Difficulties, NY, NY: Guilford.

 Allor, J. H., Yovanoff, P., Al Otaiba, S., Ortiz, M. B., & Conner, C. (2020).
 Evidence for a literacy intervention for students with intellectual and developmental disabilities.
 Education and Training in Autism and Developmental Disabilities, 55, 290-302.

 Al Otaiba, S., Allor, J. H., Baker, K., Conner, C., Stewart, J., & de la Cruz, V. M. (2019).
 Teaching phonemic awareness and word reading skills: Focusing on explicit and systematic approaches.
 Perspectives on Language and Literacy, 45, 11-16.

 Al Otaiba, S., Baker, K., Lan, P., Allor, J. H., Rivas, B., Yovanoff, P. & Kamata, A. (2019).
 Elementary teacher’s knowledge of response to intervention implementation: A preliminary factor analysis.
 Annals of Dyslexia, 69, 34-53. doi: 10.1007/s11881-018-00171-5